muhammad-fiaz/flarezchat/README.md

 Install [Git](https://git-scm.com/) on your machine if it is not already installed.
 You can download and install Git from the [official website](https://git-scm.com/downloads).

+### Firebase Setup

+1. Create a new Firebase project on the [Firebase Console](https://console.firebase.google.com/).

+2. Add a new Android app to your Firebase project, and follow the setup instructions.
+This will include downloading the `google-services.json` file.

+   - Download the `google-services.json` file from the Firebase Console.

+   - Place the `google-services.json` file in the `android/app` directory of your Flutter project.

+3. Add a new iOS app to your Firebase project, and follow the setup instructions.
+This will include downloading the `GoogleService-Info.plist` file.

+   - Download the `GoogleService-Info.plist` file from the Firebase Console.

+   - Place the `GoogleService-Info.plist` file in the `ios/Runner` directory of your Flutter project.

+4. Add the Firebase SDK to your Flutter project by following the instructions in the [official documentation](https://firebase.flutter.dev/docs/overview).

+5. Run the following commands to clone the repository and install dependencies:

 Open your preferred terminal or command prompt.

 Navigate to the directory where you want to clone the [Flarez Chat](https://github.com/muhammad-fiaz/flarezchat) repository.

 Run the following command to clone the repository:
+### Clone Repository

 1. Clone the repository: